-• Modifying a Terrain Scene: (Figure 10) In this example we used a mixture of advective and propagating paint to add a deep ravine to an existing terrain scene.
+- Modifying a Terrain Scene: (Figure 17) In this example we used a mixture of advective and propagating paint to add a deep ravine to an existing terrain scene.
 This highlights another useful feature of our painting interface: easily expressing large-scale deformations.
 With other modeling techniques, this deformation would have to be formed incrementally, requiring the user to move along the location of the ravine, manually deforming the surface appropriately.
 With our interface, however, the user was able to paint the location of the deformation all at once before simulating its motion.
-Therefore, expressing a large-scale deformation that involves re-positioning hundreds of vertices spread across the entire model was as simple as expressing a small, local surface deformation.
+Therefore, expressing a large-scale deformation that involves re-positioning hundreds of vertices spread across the entire model was as simple as expressing a small, local surface deformation. - Entrance to a Cave: (Figure 18) Starting with a single plane, we grew the overall shape of the cave's entrance using advective paint before growing the spiky stalactites and stalagmites.
+Lastly, we added the bumpy texture using a noisy brush bitmap and a combination of advective and propagating paint.
+This example highlights the usefulness of painting on many parts of the model at one time and then interactively simulating its motion.
+Sculpting techniques would require individually moving the model's surface for each spike.
+This highly detailed scene would also pose problems for a level-set approach that uses constantsized voxels to represent the model.
+Directly applying displacement maps might not be an option either, as this would require continually forming a local surface parameterization before executing the vertex displacements.